penrose/penrose/tutorial/tutorial.md

 ### SUBSTANCE
 Since we are only visualizing 2 sets named A and B, they are our mathematical **substances** for this diagram.

 We declare a substance by first declaring it's *type* followed by it's *name*.
 Therefore if we want to have a set named A in our visualization, we declare it using `Set A`.
 Here we have capitalized `Set` because recall in our `setTheory.dsl` file, we wrote `type Set`, and if we did `type set` instead, we would declare our set with `set A` here.
+Again, we will rename our file to be more descriptive of the content, therefore rename the `.sub` file to `twosets.sub`.

-`.sub`
+`twosets.sub`
 ```typescript
 Set A
 Set B